caseypaquola/BigBrainWarp/docs/pages/getting_started.rst

 We've included some small dependencies in the GitHub repository.
 In addition,

 * All transformations require MINC2 (https://github.com/BIC-MNI/minc-toolkit-v2) and FSL (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki)
-* Surface-based transformations require the CBIG GitHub repository (https://github.com/ThomasYeoLab/CBIG) and MATLAB (tested on 19b, https://www.mathworks.com/products/matlab.html)
+* Surface-based transformations require MATLAB (tested on 19b, https://www.mathworks.com/products/matlab.html)

+These can be located anywhere on your system, just ensure that they are in your PATH and the functions are callable from your command line.